intuitymedialab/kopernikus/README.md

 ## 🎒 What you will need

 **Quick disclaimer:** *One of our main goals was to build Kopernikus as both low-budget and easy-to-use as possible.
-At some points compromises had to be made in order to a) stay in a reasonable budget or b) make it easy to assemble and use.
-We are open to suggestions in any way!*
+At some points compromises had to be made in order to a) stay in a reasonable budget or b) make it easy to assemble and use.*

 All of the components can be bought online on Amazon, eBay, Banggood, Mouser etc. - prices might vary.